awslabs/autonomous-driving-data-framework/modules/demo-only/vscode-on-eks/README.md

-# Deploying VSCode IDE on EKS --- DEPRECATED
+# Deploying VSCode IDE on EKS

-# AS OF 6/12/2023, this module no longer in use - DO NOT USE
 ## Description

 This module deploys VSCode IDE onto the Amazon EKS Cluster.
 See here for: